ilham8693/machine-performance-smart-manufacturing/README.md

-## Machine Performance Data Analyis for Smart Manufacuring Parctice
+## Machine Performance Data Analysis for Smart Manufacturing Practice

 ## Repository Outline
 1. README.md - About the project
-2. notebook.ipynb - Notebook yang berisi pengolahan data dengan python
+2. notebook.ipynb - The code and analysis results
 3. dataset.csv - Dataset as source for data analysis

 ## Problem Background